CodeNameNoah/TipJar/README.md

 ## License

-TransCrypt is open-source software licensed under the MIT license.
+TipJar is open-source software licensed under the MIT license.

-Enjoy using TransCrypt!
+Enjoy using TipJar!
 We hope it makes your Ethereum tipping experience more enjoyable and efficient.